halex5000/ld-articles/Entitlements/Managing Entitlements in LaunchDarkly.md

 ![creating a context kind](context-kinds-cropped.png)

-Since we haven't actually called LaunchDarkly yet with any context data of this kind, there won't be any tenant contexts yet.
-Before we call LaunchDarkly though, we'll need to create the segments for each of our plans and the rules that will assign tenant contexts to the appropriate segment.
+Since we haven't actually called LaunchDarkly yet with any context data of this kind, there won't be any tenant contexts viewable in the system yet.
+Before we call LaunchDarkly though, let's create the segments for each of our plans and the rules that will assign tenant contexts to the appropriate segment.

 ## Segments